Planning a trip? Here are some online and PDF printable Interstate 40 maps!

 Unthinkable gas prices: Perhaps the first thing that you should know, especially if you're on a budget, is that some of the USA's highest gas prices are found along the California stretch of I-40.
 Your best bet for getting gas is to fill your car before leaving Arizona; the Lake Havasu, AZ exit near the border has several very good choices of filling stations...complete with convenience stores & clean restrooms.
 Your 2nd best bet is to fill up at Needles, California.
 Gas prices in Needles are slightly higher than Arizona, but still nothing compared to the tiny desert pit stops you'll be passing on your way to Barstow.
 Also, if you need to stop for the night, Needles is the last town before Barstow with hotels.
 Some good motel choices can be found in both the budget and moderate price ranges.

 Mountainous driving ahead: You'll be passing through desert country on your way to Barstow...but it's also mountainous, as well.
 Temperatures are sweltering in the summertime, so it will be tempting to keep your car's air conditioner on continually.
 This can be a problem: steep hills and a/c don't always mix.
 The combination can cause your car problems if it's not in tip-top shape.
-I would personally recommend having AAA or other auto-club coverage, because if you break down out here, you'll need an expensive tow back to Needles (or ahead to Barstow) and the bill won't be cheap.
+We would personally recommend having AAA or other auto-club coverage, because if you break down out here, you'll need an expensive tow back to Needles (or ahead to Barstow) and the bill won't be cheap.
 Once you've called for help, expect to wait about an hour for a tow truck to arrive; maybe more, if you're calling on a high-breakdown day.
 This means, you should keep water and snacks in the car while traveling through this area.

 Phone calls: Using a cell phone in California is illegal without a hands-free device.
 Still, except for the fact that the mountains can disrupt reception, this area is well-covered for cell phone usage.
 So, you'll be able to call for help if you break down.
 Also, the California State Highway Patrol monitors this area; and for those without cell phones, there are roadside call boxes.